 A farmer from Corrientes, Argentina sells produce in the city market.
 Photo: IFAD / Giuseppe Bizzarri

-The vast contribution that remittances can make to the achievement of the SDGs is clear: before the crisis, the projected sum of money in international remittances to be sent to developing countries between 2015 and 2030, was US$6.5 trillion.
+The vast contribution that remittances can make to the achievement of the SDGs is clear: even after the COVID-19 pandemic, the projected sum of money in international remittances to be sent to developing countries between 2015 and 2030, was US$6.5 trillion.

 But behind the numbers are the individual remittances of US$200 or US$300 that migrants send home regularly so that their families can buy food, pay for housing, and meet necessary expenses.

 Less than 20 years ago, remittances were literally unaccounted for, and the contributions of migrant workers remained unrecognized – though not to their families.
 But for the development community, it has been a gradual realization that remittances are a potentially powerful tool.
 Documentation of the scale and scope of remittances has been key in building this consensus.

 The role of remittances in achieving the SDGs

 The 2030 Agenda for Sustainable Development, adopted in September 2015, is a global commitment to eradicate poverty and achieve sustainable development by 2030, ensuring that no one is left behind.
 Its 17 specific Sustainable Development Goals (SDGs) address the major challenges facing the world today.

 SDG 10.c commits, by 2030, to reduce to less than 3 per cent the transaction costs of migrant remittances and eliminate remittance corridors with costs higher than 5 per cent.
 Migrant remittances, however, contribute directly and indirectly to several SDGs in addition to 10.c, as outlined in IFAD’s Remittances, investments and the Sustainable Development Goals report.